swiftlang/swift-org-website/documentation/cxx-interop/status.md

 Swift [supports](index) bidirectional interoperability with C++.
-This page describes which C++ interoperability features are supported in the upcoming Swift 5.9 release.
+This page describes which C++ interoperability features are supported in the upcoming Swift release.
 It also talks about the limitations in the current support for C++ interoperability.
-Additionally, it lists the set of known issues that are related to C++ interoperability support.
+Additionally, it lists the set of constraints that are related to C++ interoperability support.

 C++ interoperability is an actively evolving feature of Swift.
 Certain